daiagi/popcorn/goals.md

     Setup your favorite preprocessor to compile to plain CSS — SCSS, Less, Stylus.
     Learn how to use images and SVGs with webpack. done

-2. Setup codestyle with a keyboard shortcut to enact it
+2. Setup codestyle with a keyboard shortcut to enact it done

 3. Get expirience working with a ui library ( semntic ui / material / bootstrap)

 4. mobile first design / responsive

-5.  work with good git methodology ongoing
+5.  work with good git methodology -  ongoing